cherrytwist/Data.GSheetPopulator/README.md

 # Populate a Alkemio Space with data from a spreadsheet

-This repository has functionality to enable the population of a Challenge Space with data from a spreadshet.
+This repository has functionality to enable the population of a Space with data from a spreadshet.
 The spreadsheet is a local file, in the "OpenDocument Spreadsheet" (ODS) format.

 ## Spreadsheet Format

 The spreadsheet does have a required format.
 An example of such a sheet is [provided in this repo](https://github.com/alkem-io/populator/blob/develop/alkemio-sdgs.ods).

-If you want to make a custom load of data into an Challenge Space then please make a copy of this sheet and fill as needed.
+If you want to make a custom load of data into an Space then please make a copy of this sheet and fill as needed.

 ## Checks steps before starting: